psychopy/workshops/source/translators/setUpVersionControl.rst

   - any time you begin working "for the day"
   - helps you avoid *merge conflicts*

-    - a particular danger for translators in teams since they'll be working on the same files
+    - might happen if two translators translate the same string
-- the most likely candidate for a merge conflict:

-  - compiled, binary ``.mo`` file
 - merge conflicts = minor headaches to fix
-- better to avoid them altogether
+- but better to avoid them altogether

 **IMPORTANT NOTE** At the "end of the day," you follow this with a *commit*, a *push* and a *pull request*.
 We cover this later.

-..
-Perhaps delete bits about .mo files if they're going to be compiled automatically

 5a: *Sync* to *origin*
 -----------------------